Old Market Square, Bydgoszcz: Outdoor monumentsMonument to Struggle and Martyrdom of the Bydgoszcz Land ()In order to commemorate the public executions carried out by Nazis in 1939, also called Bydgoszcz Bloody Sunday, the city council funded, in 1946, the realization of a first memorial located in front of the town hall on the Old Market Square: it was a black granite slab, lying on a low plinth, where was engraved a cross and the following dedication: Sanctified by the Martyr's Blood of Poles Fighting for Freedom. The author was Piotr Triebler, a sculptor from Bydgoszcz. This commemorative plaque survived until the erection of another monument.

 The fountain called The Well (Studzienką) was unveiled on 4 October 1909.
-The author was a sculptor, Karol Kowalczewsky, whose name appears at the bottom of the sculpture.
+The author was a sculptor, Karol Kowalczewski, whose name appears at the bottom of the sculpture.
 The commissioner was Alfred Kupffender, the owner of the pharmacy Under the golden eagle (Pod Złotym Orłem), who intended to celebrate the 100th anniversary the Kupffender's family business.
 The sculpture was set on the Old Market Square, in front of the entrance to the pharmacy.

 After its destruction in 1940, Franciszek Górski, a warehouse manager, rescued many of the bronze fragments, preventing them to be melted away for war purposes.

 After WWII, the reconstructed fountain was unveiled on 1 May 1948, at the Old Market Square in front of the library.

 The sculpture is made of bronze and depicts two children: a girl and a boy, playing with a goose.
 It rests on the top of a stone pedestal which base stems from the fountain bowl.
 Both the pedestal and the bowl are made of shell limestone.
 Water flows out of holes in the plinth, as well as from the fountain bowl itself down to the tank below.
 The current design reflects the preserved original form from 1909.

 Between September and October 2014, the sculpture has undergone a thorough restoration.